f5devcentral/f5-agility-labs-automation/docs/class10/AS3/02-Replace-Application-Certificates_as3.rst

             }
          }

-In this section we focus on Use Case 2 but we wanted to provide an example of how AS3 stacks applications within the template (will be seen in Use Case 3 as well)
+In this section we focus on Use Case 2 but we wanted to provide an example of how AS3 stacks applications within a single template.

 TESTING AND VALIDATION
 ----------------------